SeunMatt/spring-blog/README.md

  The Database is pre-seeded with a default admin account

- SEO Friendly - dynamic page titles and meta tag contents.
+ SEO Friendly - dynamic page titles and meta section contents.
 Very suitable for social sharing

  Admin Credentials
  -----------------